holochain/docs-pages/src/why-holochain.md

 ### Resilient

 No server means no centralized failure points.
-The Holochain runtime takes care of connecting all the pieces that keep the application alive, from networking to authentication to redundnacy to threat response.
-Nodes communicate directly with each other using an end-to-end encrypted peer-to-peer protocol, maintaining redundancy and adapting quickly to failures and attacks.
+The Holochain runtime takes care of connecting all the pieces that keep the application alive, from networking to authentication to redundancy to threat response.
+Nodes communicate directly with each other using an end-to-end encrypted peer-to-peer protocol, collectively maintaining resilience and adapting quickly to outages and attacks.
 In short, Holochain is built for anti-fragility.

 ### Empowering